 8. Amazon’s Audible

+The brand opens its doors to relevant small influencers and gives them creative freedom to create authentic content that best resonates with their audience.
 One Instagram creator, Jesse Driftwood, posted content that demonstrated his love for running while a friend recommended a book and positioned Audible as a tool for listening to audiobooks on the go.

 9. Sperry